 So what's next?
 Pick one step from this guide and start today.
 Maybe it's drafting your STAR stories or scheduling a mock interview.
 Small actions compound into big results.
 And when you land that role, come back and share your story—we'd love to celebrate with you.
 Now get out there and show them why you're the one they've been searching for.
 You've got this.

 Need more help refining your answers?
-Explore our Q&A guide and behavioral questions to deepen your toolkit.
+Explore our Q&A guide and behavioral questions guide to deepen your toolkit.
+For broad, practical strategies, see our interview advice guide.
 Happy interviewing!